GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

  * as parameter for another function
  * as IIFE
  * compatible with arrow and original function syntax
- * ability to mark as const
+ * ability to mark as constant
  * easy to alias
  * easy to decorate
  * no hoisting